gefyrahq/gefyrahq.github.io/getstarted/getting_started.md

 nav_order: 1
 parent: Getting Started
 ---
-# Gettings started with Gefyra and k3d
+# Getting started with Gefyra and k3d
 You can easily try Gefyra yourself following this small example.
 {: .fs-6 .fw-300 }